jadenhamil08-ux/Computer-Science-NEA---Python-Project/README.md

 **Ongoing project - This A-Level NEA project is currently being developed.
 Code and documentation will be updated continuously.**

 **Project Overview:**
-For my NEA, I am creating a game similar to UNO, which aims to introduce myre strategy to the game.
+For my NEA, I am creating a game similar to UNO, which aims to introduce more strategy to the game.
 I hope by the end of my project, I will create a program that elevates the gameplay experience of UNO, and provides a satisfactory experience for my users.

 **Requirements:**
 - Python 3.13.9